nadirsidi/jekyll-now/_posts/2019-01-14-Databricks-Custom-R-Packages.md

 ![screenshot]({{ site.baseurl }}/images/databricks-cluster-logging.png "Screenshot of clustering logging configuration")

 You can use the dbfs CLI to copy the logs to your local machine to read them.
-The automated logging naming convention is a bit cumbersome, and there is no auto complete using the CLI, but I found this an easy way to copy down the logs.
+The automated logging naming convention is a bit cumbersome, and there is no auto-complete using the CLI, but I found this to be an easy way to copy down the logs.

 Alternatively, you could change your logging destination to AWS S3 and access them in S3.